togoid/togoid-config/README.md

 Resolve dependencies of update procedure and preparation of common input files for each source DB.

-* Prepare: For each config/source-target configuration, prepare common input files for the source database to extract information (if any).
+* Prepare: For each config/source-target configuration, prepare common input files of the source database to extract information (if any).
-* Prepare: Compare the timestamp of previous donwload and/or file sizes of local and remote files.
+* Prepare: Compare the timestamp and/or file sizes of remote files with local files previously downloaded.
 * Update: If the timestamp is newer than previously generated link data (TSV), execute the update procedure.
 * Update: For the databases which don't have timestamp (e.g., the data source is a SPARQL endpoint), execute the update procedure only when the TSV file is older than given age (e.g., >7 days).
 * Convert: If the timestamp of RDF data (TTL) is older than previously generated link data (TSV), execute the convert procedure.

 ### dataset.yaml

-A list of databases (source and target databases kept in the 1st and 2nd columns of the link data file, respectively).
+A list of datasets (source and target datasets used in the 1st and 2nd columns of the TSV link data, respectively).

 ```yaml
 # Dataset name (in snake_case) for TogoID which can be a subset of original database divided by the category.